-POLS 3220 The American Political Process: Campaigns, Elections and Voters A general overview of the American political process.
+POLS 3220 The American Political Process: Campaigns, Elections and Voters 3-0-3 A general overview of the American political process.
 Special emphasis is placed on the role of money and the media in modern campaigns.
 The course examines the rise of "candidate-centered" elections.
-The study of the American voter focuses on the decline in voter turnout, the rise of the independent voter, and the influence of race on voting.
-POLS 3230 Political Parties, Interest Groups and the Media 3-0-3 A study of the mediating institutions in society which connect citizens to their government.
+The study of the American voter focuses on the decline in voter turnout, centered" elections.
+The study of the American voter focuses on the decline in voter turno the rise of the independent voter, and the influence of race on voting.

+POLS 3230 Political Parties, Interest Groups and the Media

+A study of the mediating institutions in society which connect citizens to their government.
 The course examines the historical evolution of American political parties and their special contribution to our democracy.
 After an examination of the decline of political parties in the 20th century, this course explores the ascendance of interest groups and the mass media.
+Topics of particular include the explosion of political action committees, the rise of issue networks, media bias and the influence of the media on political learning.